sgmurphy/wordpress-plugins/booking/readme.txt

 == Changelog ==
+= 9.9 =
+- Changes in **all** versions:
+	* **New Feature**: Redesigned "Top Tabs" for page selection in the Booking Calendar Admin UI.
+This update enhances space utilization, resulting in a clearer and smoother interface for users.
+(9.8.15.2)
+	* **New** Resource menu page simplifies embedding your booking form.
+Easily integrate booking form into an existing page or create a new page with the booking form in just a few clicks.
+(9.8.15.7)
+	* **New** Introducing General Import Conditions options for importing events into the Booking Calendar for all booking resources.
+You can now enable the option **Import if Dates Available** to import events only if dates are available in the source calendar.
+Additionally, the option **Import Only New Events** allows you to import only if the event has not been imported before.
+This last option replaces the deprecated "Force import" option and can be configured at Booking > Settings > Sync > "General" page in the "Import advanced" section.
+(9.8.15.8)
+	* **Improvement** Updated Top WordPress Bar menu for Booking Calendar (9.8.15.9) **Translation Update**: German translation has been updated, reaching 94% completion, courtesy of Res Rickli **Translation Update**: French translation has been updated, reaching 93% completion, courtesy of Res Rickli **Translation Update**: Italian translation has been updated, reaching 85% completion, courtesy of Res Rickli
+	* **Improvement** Updated Booking Calendar icon for WordPress Classic Editor (TinyMCE) toolbar, during adding Booking Calendar shortcode into the post or page.
+	* **Fix**: Resolved a fatal error: Uncaught TypeError: Unsupported operand types: string * int in ../core/sync/wpbc-gcal-class.php (9.8.15.1)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+	* **New** Integrated **PayPal Standard Checkout** payment gateway.
+Enjoy various payment methods, including **card payments and PayPal**.
+Choose from different designs for PayPal buttons.
+The system now automatically responds from  the PayPal, updating the booking status and payment status.  *(Business Small/Medium/Large, MultiUser)*
+	* **New** The Prices menu now includes options such as "Seasonal Rates" (formerly "Rates"), "Duration-Based Cost" (formerly "Valuation days"), "Partial Payments" (formerly "Deposit"), "Form Options Costs" (formerly "Advanced costs"), and "Payment Gateways."
+This centralized location allows you to manage all prices for bookings in one place.  *(Business Medium/Large, MultiUser)*
+	* **New** Simplify the process of adding the booking form to your website with the **new 'Publish' button** on the Booking > Resources page.
+Easily add the booking form to an existing or new page with just a few clicks.
+(9.8.15.5)
+	* **Improvement** The "Availability" section has a new structure and titles.
+Now, the configuration of all "Calendars Availability" is located in the "Availability" menu page and its sub-pages, including "Days Availability," "Season Availability" (formerly "Availability"), and "General Availability."
+This provides a centralized location to manage all availability settings for calendars.
+	* **Improvement** The Resources menu now features an enhanced toolbar UI for creating new booking resources and managing options.
+This improvement provides a more user-friendly experience for resource management.
+	* **Improvement** Implemented the addition of the "autocomplete" attribute to the booking form fields.
+This enhancement ensures correct autofill functionality in the Chrome browser when using autofill addons.
+(9.8.15.3)
+	* **Fix** Resolved an issue where bookings with zero cost were not automatically approved when the option "Auto approve booking if booking cost is zero" was activated in the Booking > Settings General page under the "Auto Cancellation / Auto Approval" section.
+(9.8.15.4)
+	* **Fix** Resolved issue for ability to  use options parameter in the Timeline shortcode for defining links for booking resources titles: [bookingtimeline type='3,4' options='{resource_link 3="/resource-apartment3-id3/"},{resource_link 4="/resource-3-id4/"}' header_title='All Bookings'] (9.8.15.6)
+	* **Under hood** Now you can aggregate only 'bookings' without including unavailable dates from the 'Booking > Availability > Days Availability' page.
+If you use the 'aggregate' parameter in the Booking Calendar shortcode and wish to include only bookings, utilize the new parameter: options="{aggregate type=bookings_only}".
+For instance, in the shortcode example below, we aggregate only bookings: [bookingselect type='3,4' aggregate='3;4' options="{aggregate type=bookings_only}"]  (9.8.15.10)

 = 9.8.14 =
 - Changes in **all** versions:
 	* **Fix** PHP Warning: Undefined array key "SERVER_ADDR" in ..\core\wpbc_functions.php (9.8.14.3)